spreadsheetsonlineproject/hubner-lms/docs/database_schemas/tables.md

 <!-- tabs:end -->

 ## Quality reasons
 This table stores the available quality reason codes.
+These codes are going to be used when the user inspect any product in the production.

 > Table name: qa_reasons